Skip to content

 Git actions

-You can find the available Git actions inside the Git drop-down menu on the Designer toolbar.
+You can find the available Git actions on the branch menu on the project bar.

 • Commit changes to your pipelines, creating a new snapshot of the code.
 A commit is a "local" action and should be followed by a push action when you are ready to collaborate.

-• Push your commits to the remote repository when you're ready to collaborate, allowing other team members to access (pull) the changes into their own copy of the remote.
+• Push local changes in your commits to the remote repository when you're ready to collaborate, allowing other team members to access (pull) the changes into their own copy of the remote.

-• Merge your committed work.
+• Merge from branch to integrate changes from a remote branch to your local branch.
 To see someone else's merged changes, you will need to pull from remote.